robguderian/cs-tech-primer/docs/language_bootcamp/go/README.md

 program, it won't create an executable.
 If you want to create an executable, you use the command `go build filename.go`.

+If you have multiple separated files that depend on each other, you can either run it with `go run .`, or you can create an executable with `go build`.

 ---

 Assigning Variables